 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Abbott Laboratories' year-over-year revenue grew 13.2%, and its AR grew 12.7%.
+For the last fully reported fiscal quarter, Abbott Laboratories' year-over-year revenue grew 4.1%, and its AR grew 7.0%.
 That looks OK.
-End-of-quarter DSO decreased 0.4% from the prior-year quarter.
-It was down 2% versus the prior quarter.
+End-of-quarter DSO increased 2.7% over the prior-year quarter.
+It was up 3.2% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Abbott Laboratories to My Watchlist.